ELENA-LANG/tutorials/Embedded/README.md

         return 0;
     }

 The code is prety simple.
-We format the array as Json, pass it to ELENA and print the result:
+We format the array as Json, pass it to ELENA and print the result.

     Calling ELENA libarary from C++, Sample 3
     ELENA VM 6.0.36 (C)2022-2024 by Aleksey Rakov